compas-dev/compas-actions.ghpython_components/README.md

 ## Python code

-* Supports both procedural and GH_Component SDK modes (see `isAdvancedMode` in metadata)
-* Supports a small set of templated variables that can be used in code:
+Supports a small set of templated variables that can be used in code:
   * `{{version}}`: Gets replaced with the version, if specified in the command-line.
   * `{{name}}`: Gets replaced with the name of the component as defined in the metadata file.
   * `{{ghuser_name}}`: Gets replaced with the name of the `.ghuser` file being generated.